glella/primes/README.md

 - Rust is the fastest when comparing concurrent versions.
 - Crystal performed admirably compared to Go, C languages and Swift while being almost as fun to work with as Ruby.
 - V was easy and fun to use.
 Needs to mature more and improve documentation / examples.
-- Did not enjoy Zig.
-Felt cumbersome and unnecessarily archaic (ie no strings) with no perceived benefits compared to others like Rust.
-Took an eternity to code something this simple.
-Did not help that documentation needs to mature more.
+- Did not enjoy Zig too much.
+Felt unnecessarily archaic (ie no strings) but seamless and safe C interoperability is intriguing.
 - Nim was nice to work with.
-Documentation and info is good.
+Documentation and info is very good.
 - Very easy to make Python Module and Ruby Gem in Rust landing these interpreted languages among the top performers. -> Short tutorial included in each folder.
 - Surprising size of GO's executable (2.1 MB), and Kotlin's bytecode (1.5 MB) given the significant runtimes.